maxgollaher/startup/README.md

 - [x] **Application elements** - Whitespace is utilized to prevent the page from feeling crowded.
 - [x] **Application text content** - Fonts are consistent throughtout the site.
 - [x] **Application images** - Included a favicon for the icon in each page title.
 Each page also has a background image that responds to the size of the website.

+## JS deliverable

+This update added some basic JS and functionality to the website.

+- [x] **Login** - Added support for both login and register.
+When you provide information and submit, as User is created and stored in local memory.
+You are unable to go to `profile.html` without a User stored.
+After logging in, the user is redirected to the `profile.html` page.
+- [x] **Database** - When the user logs in or registers, their email is displayed on their profile.
+This will be replaced with their username once an actual database can be created.
+The profile page has some placeholder information for stats about the user.
+It also displays a climbing log, which reads data from a JSON file and sorts according to the Yosemite Decimal System.
+The `leaderboard.html` table is similar to the climbing log.
+- [x] **WebSocket** - Currently, the plan is to get location data from the `Add an Ascent` form and display it on the user's profile.
+Without access to the Google Maps API, I am unable to do this currently, but a Google Map iframe was inserted as a placeholder.
+- [x] **Application Logic** - In addition to above, in order to populate the climbing log and leaderboard with data, the user can input data in hte `Add an Ascent` form, which creates an `Ascent` object and stores it in local memory.
+The plan is to eventually use these objects to populate the database.